The Mom Test

 The book shows you how to have these conversations in a way where even your mom would tell you the truth.

 In theory, this is perfect and while having an actual conversation with this idea in mind, I can do it.
 My only issue is trying to get introductions to potential customers.
 How do you ask someone to take time to talk to you without leading them at all?
-I think the answer is to …
+I think the …

 avatar for prakash